ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Producing messages by using the REST producer API
 {: #rest_produce_messages}

 Use the v2 endpoint of the producer API to send messages of type `text`, `binary`, `JSON`, or `avro` to topics.
-The v2 endpoint lets you to use the {{site.data.keyword.messagehub}} Schema Registry by specifying the schema for the avro data type.
+With the v2 endpoint you can use the {{site.data.keyword.messagehub}} schema registry by specifying the schema for the avro data type.

 The following code shows an example of sending a message of `text` type by using curl: